pg_maint PostgreSQL Backup Script

 - $backupDir – The Directory where backup files should be stored.
 Could be

-something like '/data/backup/pgsql'
+something like '/srv/backup/pgsql'

 - $vacuum – How often to VACUUM all databases at the end of the backup,